Skip to Content

 Incorrect.
 Please try again.

-Receiving or hearing a WEA message or any alert message on your phone, does NOT mean you should evacuate.
+Receiving or hearing an emergency alert message or any alert message on your phone, does NOT mean you should evacuate.
 It means tune into your local radio or television station(s) and listen for information and instructions on what to do, such as shelter-in-place or to evacuate your home.

-In an emergency, when you receive a WEA message to your mobile device, next action is to tune into local radio and/or TV station(s) for information and instructions.
+In an emergency, when you receive an emergency alert message to your mobile device, next action is to tune into local radio and/or TV station(s) for information and instructions.

-Do not ignore the WEA alert.
+Do not ignore the emergency alert.
 The reason for receiving the alert is to get your attention and tune into your local radio or television station(s) for information and instructions.

 Correct!